yashima/adventofcode/README.md

 * Day 13 "Point of Incidence" had to add some new functions to my Matrix class because I needed the transpose() thing to properly work the mirror finding for columns.
 For the "smudges" in part two, I am doing some bit operator shenanigans because nothing is quite as nice comparing if two columns/rows are the same or differ by a single bit?
 And it would all work instantly if not for the literal edge-cases... and then I simplified instead of optimizing.
-Thanks @pillbox
+Thanks @pillbox!